uchida/ansible-miniconda-role/README.md

 `miniconda_version` is a variable to specify version of miniconda.
 default: `"3.16.0"`.

-`miniconda_installer_checksum:` is a variable to checksum for miniconda_installer.
+`miniconda_installer_checksum` is a variable to checksum for miniconda_installer.
 default: `""`, do not check the digest.

 `miniconda_prefix` is a variable to specify install prefix for miniconda.
 default: `~/miniconda` or `~/miniconda3`, it depends on `miniconda_python`.

-`miniconda_update_conda` is a variable to specify wheather to run `conda update conda` or not
+`miniconda_update_conda` is a variable to specify wheather to run `conda update conda` or not.
-default: `False`: do not update conda.
+default: `False`, do not update conda.

-`miniconda_env` is a variable to specify conda environment to create. default is `""`, nothing will be created. its format is exactly same as conda env spec file, for example:
+`miniconda_env` is a variable to specify conda environment to create.
+default: `""`, nothing will be created. its format is exactly same as conda env spec file, for example:
 ```yaml
 miniconda_env: